Namibia Entry Requirements

 07:00 – 24:00

 • Ensure that your passport is valid for more than 6 months from the date when you plan to leave Namibia.
-Also have 2 full empty pages in your passport.
+Also have 3 empty pages in your passport.

 • Note that you can only be in Namibia for a maximum of 90 days for every 180 days on a tourist visa.